Johann Peter Petri

 Johann Peter Petri, nicknamed Old Black Peter (Der alte Schwarzpeter) or simply Black Peter (Schwarzer Peter), (born 24 March 1752 in Burgen near Bernkastel; died after 1812) was a robber and accomplice of Schinderhannes, the notorious highwayman.
-The name of the card game, Black Peter is probably derived from Petri.
+The name of the card game, Black Peter may be derived from Petri or from another notorious bandit, Peter Nikoll, also known as Black Peter.